+Proposed

+maximum

-Title of each class of securities to be registered Proposed maximum aggregate offering price (1) Amount of registration fee (2) Common Stock, \$0.0001 par value per share \$100,000,000 \$12,120.00
+Title of each class of aggregate Amount of

+securities to be registered offering price(1) registration fee(2)

+Common Stock, \$0.0001 par value per share \$ \$

-- (1) Estimated solely for the purpose of calculating the amount of the registration fee in accordance with Rule 457(o) under the Securities Act of 1933, as amended.
-Includes shares that the underwriters have the option to purchase solely to cover over-allotments, if any. - (2) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum offering price.
+Estimated solely for the purpose of calculating the amount of the registration fee in accordance with Rule 457(o) under the Securities Act of 1933, as amended.
+(1)Includes shares that the underwriters have the option to purchase.

+Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum offering price.
+(2)

-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine
+The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.